doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 # Last words

 I am very interested in hearing from you if you give a shot to this analysis pass on your code-base and / or your fuzzing sessions, so feel free to hit me up!
-Also, note that [libfuzzer](http://llvm.org/docs/LibFuzzer.html) supports the same feature and is compatible with afl's dictionnary syntax - so you get it for free!
+Also, note that [libfuzzer](http://llvm.org/docs/LibFuzzer.html) supports the same feature and is compatible with afl's dictionary syntax - so you get it for free!

 Here is a list of interesting articles talking about transformation/analysis passes that I recommend you read if you want to know more: